Ultimate Jeffersonville Real Estate Investing Guide for 2026

 Mortgage Note Investing

-Purchasing mortgage notes (loans) pays off when the mortgage note can be purchased for a lower amount than the remaining balance.
-When this happens, the note investor becomes the borrower’s lender.
+Acquiring mortgage notes (loans) works when the note can be purchased for a lower amount than the face value.
+The client makes future payments to the note investor who is now their current mortgage lender.

 Foreclosure Rates